parikrut/nextjs-starter/README.md

     - `ui` resuable small components should be kept here like Button, Card etc...
 - `context`
     - All react context and provider should be here
+- `emails`
+    - All email template should be under this folder
+    - follow `/emails/reset-password.tsx` for reference
 - `lib`
     - All config files, routes and helper functions should be here
 - `server`